threshold-network/threshold/docs/app-development/threshold-access-control-tac/advanced-usage/implementing-revocation-via-smart-contract.md

-# Implement Revocation via Smart Contract
+# Implementing Revocation via Smart Contract

-It is possible to implement Revocation using Conditions that rely on a function call to a Custom Smart Contract.
+It is possible to implement _Revocation_ using Conditions that rely on a function call to a Custom Smart Contract.
 This allows the handling of revocation to be decentralized and transparent.
 Here is an example of a smart contract (not suitable for production):

 ```solidity
 pragma solidity 0.8.7;